jamestalmage/fallback-cli/readme.md

   path: 'my-module/bin/cli.js',
   run: function (location, cli) {

-    // only necessary if you legacy cli implementations that do not export a function. if (typeof cli !== 'function') {
+    // only necessary if legacy cli implementations do NOT export a function. if (typeof cli !== 'function') {
       return; // legacy cli - already executed upon "require" }

-    // run the new cli that does export a function. cli(process.argv.slice(2));
+    // run the new cli that DOES export a function. cli(process.argv.slice(2));
   }
 });